darrzns07/Music-Composition/README.md

 Song Writing: Original or adapted?

-Lyrics: Which teachers based on?
+Lyrics: Dased on which teachers?

 Melody and Harmony: Required parts/ instruments?